 Throughout the DPS system, students are either unaware of CTE options for education and career pathways, or are influenced by social attitudes to consider CTE to be a second-rate choice that does not qualify the student as successful.
 For them, going to a four-year college and obtaining a bachelor’s degree is the definition of success.

 Denver Scholarship considers CTE an educational strategy for providing young people with academic, technical, and employability skills.

-Denver Scholarship’s unique advantage is its Future Centers – advising centers embedded in DPS high school facilities that serve 20 DPS high schools and over 14,000 high school students.
-Our staff of Advisors engage the high school students in these schools formally and informally to advise them regarding their education and career options, how those options can lead to a variety of career pathways.
+Denver Scholarship Foundation’s unique advantage is its Future Centers – advising centers embedded in DPS high school facilities that serve 27 DPS high schools, which adds up to 2,794 seniors and their families annually.
+Our staff of College Advisors engage high school students in these schools formally and informally to advise them regarding their education and career options, and how those options can lead to a variety of career pathways.
 Additionally, each Future Center is branded with a College Roadmap and Career Posters, which display the credentialing, education and salary for a variety of career paths.

 We are currently piloting a CTE project in the Montbello Schools, MLK Early College and JFK High School Future Centers with the help of The Daniels Fund, JPMorgan Foundation and the LARRK Foundation.
 Our goal is to implement this strategy throughout DPS high schools.

-The Daniels Fund is providing key financial support through a $300,000 two-year grant, which includes a $100,000 matching gift funds that support this effort.
+The Daniels Fund is providing key financial support through a $300,000 two-year grant.
 We invite you to consider partnering with us and the Daniels Fund by making a gift in support of our Career and Technical Education program.
-Your dollars will be matched 1:1 by the Daniels Fund.